Bleak start to new year for Britain as it enters third lockdown

 ($1 = 0.7371 pounds)

-Additional reporting by Sarah Young, Michael Holden, Andy Bruce, William Schomberg, Ben Makori and William James; writing by Estelle Shirbon; editing by Guy Faulconbridge and Raissa Kasolowsky
+Additional reporting by Sarah Young, Michael Holden, Andy Bruce, William Schomberg, Ben Makori and William James; writing by Estelle Shirbon; editing by Guy Faulconbridge, Raissa Kasolowsky and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.